World Trade Centre Hong Kong

 World Trade Centre in November 2007, viewed from Gloucester Road.
 The building on the left is The Excelsior.

 World Trade Centre after renovation, viewed from Jaffe Road in February 2009.

 World Trade Centre Shopping arcade after renovation in February 2009.

 World Trade Centre office lobby after renovation in April 2011.

 The World Trade Centre is a shopping centre and office tower complex in Causeway Bay, Hong Kong.
-It is connected via passageway to its neighbour, The Excelsior.
+It was connected via passageway to its neighbour, The Excelsior, until the demolition of The Excelsior on 31 March 2019.

 The complex was developed by Jardines through its property development arm, Hongkong Land.
 It was later sold to Sun Hung Kai Properties.
 It is situated on land owned by Jardine since the early days of Hong Kong as a British Crown Colony at East Point, where Jardine had their original godowns and offices.

 History

 Located at No. 280 Gloucester Road, World Trade Centre was built in 1975.
 Although it originally housed the nightclub Palace Theatre (碧麗宮), it was later remodeled to be Hong Kong's most luxurious cinema of the same name.
 The food and beverage corporation Maxim's also established a restaurant branch in the building, and garnered relative fame at the time.

 In 1990, World Trade Centre Group Ltd (formerly Bond Corporation International Ltd) purchased the building from Hongkong Land for HK$1.72 billion.
-The World Trade Centre was later sold to Sun Hung Kai Properties and was remodelled again to its present form, with the lower floors as a mall and the upper floors remaining as office space.
+In 1994, the World Trade Centre was later sold to Sun Hung Kai Properties and was remodelled again to its present form, with the lower floors as a mall and the upper floors remaining as office space.

 On 15 December 2021, a fire broke out in the World Trade Centre causing more than 300 people to be trapped on the building's roof.

 World Trade Centre before renovation in August 2006, viewed from Jaffe Road.

 World Trade Centre shopping arcade before renovation in August 2006.

 World Trade Centre before renovation in August 2006.

 World Trade Centre office lobby before renovation in August 2006.